Innovating the study of REP

 Meet the Lab

-@REP_UCSD is an inclusive space that extends across research interests and subfields within political science at UC San Diego.
+@REP_UCSD is an inclusive space that extends across research interests and subfields within political science and the social sciences at UC San Diego.

 We welcome new membership and encourage ways to get involved under “Projects & News”, “Workshops”, and “Events.”